Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 80 % of the slopes have snow-making capabilities - Valley run available

-Several valley runs lead down from the Sandling and Loser mountains to the ski arena in the valley.
+Several valley runs lead from the Sandling and the Loser down to the ski arena in the valley.

 Run location